lwgover/political-identity-decision-tree/README.md

 ## Project Status

-The tree visualization and the backend API to construct trees are completed.
-Now I need to create a visual to query the API to visualize different types of data.
+The site is almost done!
+I have the backend complete, and the frontend looks good!
+I can query the api to construct the tree on the website, and the website will display the tree, and gives users easy ways to create their own trees.

 ## License